Postural Alignment, Yoga and Meditation

 1. Begin seated in a comfortable position in a chair or on a supportive seat on the floor.
 Take some time to move your pelvis around rocking front to back and side to side, feeling the connections between your body and what is supporting it.
 A helpful image is that of a bowl, thinking of the pelvis in this shape, point the bottom of the pelvic bowl towards the ground beneath you and directly into your seat.

-2. Focus to the top of your head and if helpful place the palm of one hand on top of your to bring attention through sensation.
+2. Focus to the top of your head and if helpful place the palm of one hand on top of your head to bring attention through sensation.
 Reach the top of the head upward and imagine an energy pushing up through the top point of the skull.

 3. Begin to focus on your breathing, and if you can take some time and practice a few minutes or even a few rounds of the Balanced Breath Meditation.